 provided $\{j_1,\dots,j_k\}=\{\ell_1,\dots,\ell_k\}$.
-The condition means that probability of a stem only depends on the corresponding down-set $D_k=\{j_1,\dots,j_k\}$.
-It is possible to interpret order-invariant measures as central measures on the path space of the graded graph of down-sets.
+The condition means that the probability of a stem only depends on the corresponding down-set $D_k=\{j_1,\dots,j_k\}$.
+It is possible to interpret order-invariant measures as central measures on the path space of a graded graph of down-sets.

 Let $(\alpha_k)$ be a strictly increasing sequence of integers as in Section 3, and let $(\beta_k)$ be the (infinite) sequence complimentary to $(\alpha_k+1)$, so that $\{\alpha_1+1,\alpha_2+1,\ldots\}\cup \{\beta_1,\beta_2,\dots\}={\mathbb N}$.
 Consider a partial order $\triangleleft$ generated by the relations